wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 spark-submit 3-variant_qc/2-create_rf_ht.py
 ```

-Next train the random forest model, note the use of --master local[*] here which is needed to ensure that the worker nodes pick up the correct python modules.
+Next, train the random forest model, note the use of --master local[*] here which is needed to ensure that the worker nodes pick up the correct python modules.

 ```shell
 spark-submit  3-variant_qc/3-train_rf.py
 ```

-The random forest model ID (called runhash previously, so you can find this term in the code)
+The random forest model ID (called _runhash_ previously, so you can find this term in the code)
 will be printed to STDOUT.
 It is an 8-character string consisting of letters and numbers.
 Put this ID in the config file in the `rf_model_id:` parameter under the `general` section.

 **Note:**
-In old gnomAD releases, some random forest related functions,
+In old _gnomAD_ releases, some random forest related functions,
 (for example `train_rf_model()`) were a bit buggy
 and could work incorrectly in the parallel SPARK environment.
 If VariantQC functions fail with some weird message